ntamas/netctrl/README.rst

    - Configuration model that preserves the in- and out-degree sequences but not the joint degree distribution (``Configuration_no_joint``).

+5. Annotating the edges and nodes of the input graph with several attributes.
+   For each node, ``netctrl`` will determine whether the node is a driver node or not.
+For each edge, ``netctrl`` will determine whether the edge is distinguished, redundant, ordinary or critical (see also ``--mode statistcs`` above), indicate which control path it is a part of (if any), and also determines the position of each edge in its control path.
+The results are printed in either GraphML or GML format, depending on the value of the ``-F`` (or ``--output-format``) argument.

 The mode can be selected with the ``--mode`` (or ``-M``) command line option.
 You should also select the controllability model with the ``--model`` (or ``-m``) option as follows: